 Food is such a gift…

 Having delicious healthy meals and travel snacks really mean a lot to me.
-John and I travel often and I’ve learned to pack our favorites for the plane or boat.
-Upon arrival we stop at one of the health food stores to pick up bars, coconut yogurt, fresh fruits, and anything else we can find that is AIP compliant.
+John and I travel often and I’ve learned to pack our favourites for the plane or boat.
+Upon arrival we stop at one of the health food stores to pick up quick WFPB snacks.

 Plan ahead: Figure out how many days you will be away and one thing that you can have to stay on track if things go off the rails.
-I like to have jerky, fresh fruit, AIP trail mix as a back up.
+I like to pack freeze dried fruits and vegetables, a few nuts and seeds, water, Kombucha just in case.

 Emergency Snacks: We never know if they will be a problem with the flights or meals etc. I always have a few emergency snacks in my carry on in case we’re running late or need an extra little something.

-Bring a Meal: On longer flights I generally bring a meal.
+Bring a Meal: On longer flights I generally pack an extra meal.
 It’s one thing to have a GF meal from the plane but a whole other to be traveling for twelve hours with only one safe meal.
 I will pack a meal, eat it first and tell the stewardess to hold the plane supplied meal until later.
 Delta has been very good in holding the meal until hours later when everyone else is having snacks of ice cream and cookies etc.

-Yelp: John has gotten really good on researching local restaurants that cater to our needs.
+Yelp: John has become really good at find9ing local restaurants that cater to our needs.
 We love to eat local to taste the culture and the local flare, so shopping around and finding something that works is always fun.

 Supplements: May I suggest this, ALWAYS pack your supplements in your carry on.
 I learned this hard lesson on a trip to Iceland.
 Upon landing I realised I had left my supplement case on the kitchen counter.
-Our first day was spent contacting my local doctor and connecting with an Iceland doctor to get what I needed.
+Our first day was spent contacting my doctor in the states with a Iceland doctor to get what I needed.
 They were extremely helpful and I am so thankful but it did take the first day to get all I needed.
 Always pack your supplements in your carry on and ensure you have them with you before leaving the house.

 I hope you found my travel tips helpful.